iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

 This guide describes high-level uses of each of these subcommands.
 For specific usage information of each subcommand, you should run "*hdfs haadmin -help \<command*\>".

-* **transitionToActive** and **transitionToStandby** - transition the state of the given NameNode to Active or StandbyThese subcommands cause a given NameNode to transition to the Active or Standby state, respectively. **These commands do not attempt to perform any fencing, and thus should rarely be used.** Instead, one should almost always prefer to use the "*hdfs haadmin -failover*" subcommand.
+*   **transitionToActive** and **transitionToStandby** - transition the state of the given NameNode to Active or Standby

+    These subcommands cause a given NameNode to transition to the Active or Standby state, respectively. **These commands do not attempt to perform any fencing, and thus should rarely be used.** Instead, one should almost always prefer to use the "*hdfs haadmin -failover*" subcommand.

-* **failover** - initiate a failover between two NameNodesThis subcommand causes a failover from the first provided NameNode to the second.
+*   **failover** - initiate a failover between two NameNodes

+    This subcommand causes a failover from the first provided NameNode to the second.
 If the first NameNode is in the Standby state, this command simply transitions the second to the Active state without error.
 If the first NameNode is in the Active state, an attempt will be made to gracefully transition it to the Standby state.
 If this fails, the fencing methods (as configured by **dfs.ha.fencing.methods**) will be attempted in order until one succeeds.
 Only after this process will the second NameNode be transitioned to the Active state.
 If no fencing method succeeds, the second NameNode will not be transitioned to the Active state, and an error will be returned.

-* **getServiceState** - determine whether the given NameNode is Active or StandbyConnect to the provided NameNode to determine its current state, printing either "standby" or "active" to STDOUT appropriately.
+*   **getServiceState** - determine whether the given NameNode is Active or Standby

+    Connect to the provided NameNode to determine its current state, printing either "standby" or "active" to STDOUT appropriately.
 This subcommand might be used by cron jobs or monitoring scripts which need to behave differently based on whether the NameNode is currently Active or Standby.

-* **checkHealth** - check the health of the given NameNodeConnect to the provided NameNode to check its health.
+*   **checkHealth** - check the health of the given NameNode

+    Connect to the provided NameNode to check its health.
 The NameNode is capable of performing some diagnostics on itself, including checking if internal services are running as expected.
 This command will return 0 if the NameNode is healthy, non-zero otherwise.
 One might use this command for monitoring purposes.

     **Note:** This is not yet implemented, and at present will always return success, unless the given NameNode is completely down.

 Automatic Failover
 ------------------